As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure policy.

 How to Make Starbucks White Hot Chocolate

 This white hot chocolate recipe could not be easier!
+Pretend like you are a Starbucks employee and make this coffee shop speciality drink the easy way!
 Can you heat milk?
 Throw in a few other ingredients and stir?
 You’ve got this!

 In a small saucepan, pour in milk and heat over medium-low heat until steaming, but not boiling.